nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_interaction_read.md

 Read a Mental Health Crisis Plan with the logical id of 'da2b6e8a-3c8f-11e8-baae-6c3be5a609f5' from a Provider system located at 'https://p1.nhs.uk' via the Spine Secure Proxy.</pre>
 </div>

-For pointers returned in a response to a search or read interaction, the record URL metadata attribute will contain the URL for retrieving the record via the SSP.
+See [Retrieval Formats](retrieval_formats.html) for further detail.

-Consumers and Providers MUST not pre-fix the Pointer URL property with the SSP server URL.
+Providers MUST not pre-fix the Pointer URL property with the SSP server URL.

+#### Obtaining the SSP base url ####

+[ADD CONTENT HERE]

 ### SSP Headers ###
-The HTTP GET request must include a number of Spine specific HTTP headers:
+The HTTP GET request MUST include a number of Spine specific HTTP headers:

 |Header|Value|
 |------------------|---------------------------|